Minimum-Time Stochastic Optimal Control Problems Under Mean Constraints and Application to Portfolio Investment: Introduction

+where the state process \(X^u(\cdot)\) is governed by a controlled stochastic differential equation (SDE).
+This fixed terminal time control structure has been widely adopted to model traditional portfolio optimization problems.
+For fundamental theories and applications of stochastic optimal control in mathematical finance, readers may refer to the monographs \cite{FM06,Y99}.
+For classic stochastic maximum principle theories, \cite{B78,B81} established local maximum principles for stochastic control systems, while \cite{P90} further developed the global maximum principle for general control domains.

+Subsequent research has continuously expanded the boundary of stochastic optimal control theory. \cite{17H,HJX18,W13,Y10} investigated optimal control problems for recursive utility systems and fully coupled forward-backward stochastic differential systems. \cite{16HJ} extended the stochastic maximum principle to recursive optimal control systems with volatility ambiguity.
+In terms of infinite-dimensional stochastic control systems, \cite{LZ14} studied stochastic maximum principles for backward stochastic evolution equations, and \cite{QT12} explored optimality conditions for quasi-linear backward stochastic partial differential equations.
+Additionally, \cite{F10,R17,BE10} examined optimal control problems with state constraints, and \cite{Y18} established necessary and sufficient conditions for stochastic systems with multi-time state cost functionals.
+For mean-field stochastic control systems, \cite{AD11,Li12} proposed local maximum principles, and \cite{BDL11,BLM16} further generalized the global maximum principle for general mean-field-type dynamic systems.

-In the deterministic optimal control problem (where $\sigma(\cdot) \equiv 0$), one considers a moving endpoint constraint requiring the terminal state $X(\tau^u)$ to lie on a time-varying boundary $Q(\cdot)$, where the terminal time $\tau^u$ itself depends on the control $u(\cdot)$.
-When the running cost satisfies $f(\cdot) \equiv 1$ and the terminal cost satisfies $\Psi(\cdot) \equiv 0$, this problem reduces to the classical time-optimal control problem.
-Equivalently, the time-optimal control problem can be formulated as follows:
+Time-optimal control theory constitutes another critical research branch closely related to this study.
+In deterministic control systems, time-optimal control aims to determine the minimum time for the state trajectory to reach a preset target domain, where the terminal stopping time is determined by the control strategy.
+When the running cost is normalized to 1 and the terminal cost is zero, the classical time-optimal control problem can be equivalently formulated as finding the minimum time to reach the target constraint.
+The standard mathematical formulation is given by

+The theoretical foundation of deterministic time-optimal control was laid by \cite{P62}, who established the fundamental maximum principle for time-optimal control problems.
+Comprehensive introductions to classical optimal control theory can be found in \cite{K04}, while \cite{L94} extended time-optimal control analysis to infinite-dimensional systems. \cite{E21} further developed adjoint solution methods for numerical analysis of time-optimal control problems.

+For stochastic time-optimal control with varying terminal times, existing research remains relatively limited. \cite{Y20} first proposed a stochastic optimal control framework with minimum-time mean constraints, defining the varying terminal time as

+and derived the corresponding local stochastic maximum principle.
+On this basis, \cite{SY25} extended the result to non-convex control domains and established the global maximum principle for varying-terminal-time systems. \cite{WY24} further explored recursive stochastic optimal control with minimum-time.
+In financial applications, \cite{Y22} constructed a mean-variance portfolio model with varying terminal times and provided optimal strategies and numerical simulation results.

+However, the existing mean-constrained time-optimal frameworks only rely on the first-order moment of the state process to define stopping rules, failing to incorporate higher-order statistical characteristics and cumulative state information, which limits their applicability to complex financial investment scenarios.
+To address the above research gaps, we consider to introduce a general process $Y^u(\cdot)$ satisfying a mean-field type stochastic differential equation in this study, for $t\in [0,T]$, with the initial condition $Y^u(0)=y_0>0$,